kevando/chaz-app/ROADMAP.md

 ### 0.7 (make data proper)
+got exampleRedux router working in this directory change name to chaz

+consider taking this time to update the launch screen. at least document how to change it

 right now adding recr is weird and it bugs, because of recr score consider moving to where recr is an object within rec fix all data in for recs, this is currently sorta fucked up